SwirlLang/Swirl/README.md

 check the [specification](specification.md) for more details

 <br>
-The language will have its own GUI library for making cross-platform desktop apps, a web framework for making dynamic websites etc.
+The language will have its own gui library for making cross-platform desktop apps, a web framework for making websites etc.

 The language is still in development.
 There are lots of work that needs to be done.
 We are expecting to release the first alpha version this year.